-X.V.W.: The main negotiation should be about projects, which are not just about building houses but which are about really creating special environments, in which social issues, environmental issues, energy issues are integrated into, and from this comes a new logic of the project and then we have to think how are we going to build this.
+X.V.W.: The main issue I think, should be projects, which are not just about building houses but which are about creating special environments, in which social issues, environmental issues, energy issues are integrated into.
+From this comes a new logic of the project and then we have to think how are we going to build this new environment: public spaces and buildings alike.
 So we don’t start from the logic of construction, but we start from the logic of an issue we want to solve, and then we’ll try to find the most appropriate way of constructing these solutions.

 A.M: If a young architect comes to your office, what would be the quality that you would value the most?